A Guide to Horizontal (Saddle) Kayak Racks

 There are many great advantages that horizontal kayak racks have over other types of racks.

-One of the biggest reasons people choose horizontal kayak racks is for their compatibility with a wide variety of kayaks.
 Horizontal kayaks often fit kayaks that are too large for other types of racks, such as j-racks.
 Most models are even big enough to fit canoes!

 Additionally, horizontal kayak racks contact a large area of the kayak’s hull, holding it securely.
 This also means the kayak’s center of gravity is lower and in the center of the rack, further increasing its stability.